How to Do a Website Audit Mindfully

 Errors, Warnings, and Notices can also be used as issue filters.
 You can view all problems or choose the group in which you are now more interested.

 Open the Crawled Pages tab if you want to analyze specific pages or find pages with specific errors.
 This section shows every page that the bot has found on your website during the audit.
 You can view all pages at once or sort them by the above-mentioned Errors, Warnings, and Notices.

 - The number of issues detected.

 - The number of characters in the URL.

 - The type and version of the web protocol.

 - Server response code on the page.

 You can also expand your report and add columns with other errors by using the Columns option.

-By clicking on the number of issues detected on the page, you’ll see a list of all the problems the page has, along with more info.
+By clicking on the number of errors, you’ll see a list of page SEO issues, along with more info.
 Each issue has a prioritization mark and comes with a description and fix tips.

 To find pages with specific problems, use filters.